Gallery- Musical Instruments

 Weber Sweet Pea Travel Mandolin

 This is a Weber Sweet Pea travel mandolin that had an accident and the top was crushed.
 I figured why just replace the top when I could also customize it.
-Now it has a Maple top with a Cocobolo scrolled cat soundhole insert. $329.99
+Now it has a Maple top with a Cocobolo scrolled cat soundhole insert. $329.99 SOLD

 Woody II